 I was pleased to find yet another local gem within the city’s proximity.
 Lady there was polite and you can sit in or take away.
 No sugar, not too much ice, very tasty because the owner goes to the market every morning to choose ripe fruits.
-This is the place to go where you’ll have the second best healthy smoothies and juices.
+This is the place to go where you’ll have the second-best healthy smoothies and juices.
 The price is good too as you can see on the menu, it’s cheaper than other more modern places.
-Many people make smoothies in Laos but very few know how to make a great one without any artificial flavour.
+Many people make smoothies in Laos but very few know how to make a great one without any artificial flavor.

 There is no wifi here and sometimes noisy with the road just next to it, but the quality and prices are great and worth stopping by.
-The owner also does wholesome muesli, soft baguette sandwiches, and fruit plates with yoghurt which makes this a great breakfast or healthy snack joint.
+The owner also does wholesome muesli, soft baguette sandwiches, and fruit plates with yogurt which makes this a great breakfast or healthy snack joint.

 Address: Samsenthai Rd, between Pangkham and Chanthakoummane St, Vientiane

 Open: Mon-Fri 07:30-20:00; Sat 07:30-18:00, Sun 07:30-17:00